vedit/kubectl-rltop/CONTRIBUTING.md

-# Contributing to kubectl-rl-top
+# Contributing to kubectl-rltop

-Thank you for your interest in contributing to kubectl-rl-top!
+Thank you for your interest in contributing to kubectl-rltop!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct